-Within thirty (30) working days of learning of the grievance, the employee or employees concerned, with their Union Steward in attendance or Union General Grievance Committee, shall endeavour to settle the dispute with the immediate Supervisor.
-Failing to reach a satisfactory settlement of the dispute within one (1) day after its submission, the dispute may be referred to Stage 2.
+Within thirty (30) days of learning of the grievance, the employee or employees concerned, with their Union Steward in attendance or Union General Grievance Committee, shall endeavour to settle the dispute with the immediate Supervisor.
+Failing to reach a satisfactory settlement of the dispute within one (1) working day after its submission, the dispute may be referred to Stage 2.
+(Amended March1, 2004)

 The employee or employees concerned, with their Union Steward or Officer in attendance shall meet with the Department Head and shall submit the grievance, in writing.
-Failing to reach a satisfactory settlement of the dispute within two (2) days after submission to the Department Head, the dispute may be submitted to Stage 3.
+Failing to reach a Satisfactory settlement of the dispute within two (2) working days after submission to the Department Head, the dispute may be submitted to Stage 3.
+(Amended March 1, 2004)

 The employee or employees concerned, with their Union Steward or Officer in attendance shall meet with the City Manager and shall submit the grievance, in writing.
-Failing to reach a satisfactory settlement of the dispute within three (3) days after submission to the City Manager, the dispute may be submitted to Stage 4.
+Failing to reach a satisfactory settlement of the dispute within three (3) working days after submission to the City Manager, the dispute may be submitted to Stage 4.
+(Amended March 1, 2004)